-- Content being exposed to illegal, inappropriate, or harmful content (pornography, fake news, racism, misogyny, misandry, self-harm, suicide, anti-Semitism, radicalisation, and extremism) - Contact being subject to harmful online interaction with other users (child on child pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit) - Conduct online behaviour that increases the likelihood of, or causes, harm (making, sending and receiving explicit images) - Commerce risks such as online gambling, inappropriate advertising, phishing and or financial scams

-5.17.2 Gosford Park Primary School understands that the above can take place on a student's phone or smart device (including smart watches) whilst at school/college or elsewhere.
+- Content being exposed to illegal, inappropriate, or harmful content (pornography, fake news, racism, misogyny, misandry, self-harm, suicide, anti-Semitism, radicalisation, and extremism) - Contact being subject to harmful online interaction with other users (child on child pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit) - Conduct online behaviour that increases the likelihood of, or causes, harm (making, sending and receiving explicit images) - Commerce risks such as online gambling, inappropriate advertising, phishing and or financial scams - 5.17.2 Gosford Park Primary School understands that the above can take place on a student's phone or smart device (including smart watches) whilst at school/college or elsewhere.
 The school have responded to this by having a whole school approach to online safety which aims to protect and educate students, parents and staff in their use of technology.
-See Behaviour policy and online safety curriculum.

-5.17.3 Gosford Park Primary School has also established mechanisms to identify, intervene in and escalate any concerns highlighted through our filter and monitoring systems for both staff and students.
+See Behaviour policy and online safety curriculum. - 5.17.3 Gosford Park Primary School has also established mechanisms to identify, intervene in and escalate any concerns highlighted through our filter and monitoring systems for both staff and students.
+The system used is Impereo.
+It is monitored weekly by The IT Technician.
+Any flags are raised to the Head teacher or Chair of Governors..
 The effectiveness of this is regularly reviewed with staff aware of how to escalate concerns.